anaisalfonsi/final_checkpoint/README.md

 # W. is a blog with oracle card reading based on Travis Scott Universe.

 To me, Travis has made the idea of a circus attractive.
-We share a lot of common interests, like : eclectic music, astrology, strong colors, jewelry and deep connection to the cosmos.
+We share multiple common interests, like : eclectic music, astrology, strong colors, jewelry and deep connection to the cosmos.
 Also, Travis has a lot of awesome gifs and photos.
 Which I've found very fun to work with.

 In conclusion, W. is a tribute to our crazy worlds, not so far from each other.